 The life insurance policies are of the following types:

-Whole Life insurance policy definition
+whole Life insurance

 Under this policy, premium is payable throughout the life time of the life assured.
 The sum assured becomes payable only on the death of the insured.
 These policies are taken out to make provision for the dependents.
 This policy is also called ‘Ordinary Life Policy’.

 This is most popular form of life insurance.
 Endowment Life Insurance policies are a mix of term life insurance and permanent life insurance.This policy is taken up for a specific period known as ‘endowment period’.
 Endowment Life Insurance provides coverage over a specific period, while offering surrender and maturity benefits.You will receive a lump sum payout at the end of a chosen period.
 Some policyholders have used this kind of policy to save a specific sum for their children’s higher education.